 The Opening Oceans Conference , which was delivered in Copenhagen in May this year, will have a continuation in the Blue Economy hall, building further on the future-focused new business opportunities for the maritime industry, in the wider ocean space.

-There will be a repeat of the ‘Disruptive Talks’ program that proved so popular in 2017.
+There will be a repeat of the ‘Disruptive Talks’ program that proved so popular in 2017, but under the new name “Blue Talks”.
 New features are the Think Tanks for focused roundtable discussions dwelling specific problems, now with larger space for audience than at the Opening Oceans Conference, and a Start-up Lounge to connect industry professionals with the fast-moving maritime startup communities.

 The Blue Economy hall will be an interactive experience for visitors as well as exhibitors, where smart design will enable and facilitate meaningful dialogue and effective insight.
 The Blue Economy hall aspires to provide impact and gravitas to one of the biggest challenges of our time; developing and sustaining a healthy business operating the ocean space, whilst safeguarding the sustained health of our oceans.